jatin00000/Forecasting-the-various-Populations-of-Countries/README.md

 **Prediction Task(Using Machine Learning Model)**
 <br/>
-- Compared accuracy of various classifiers and selected one for making model
+- Compared accuracy of various classifiers and selected one for making model.
+- Experimentally, Our model proves our Hypothetical statement which is based on using “Total Population” as an attribute to make our model Wrong.<br/>
 - Created a model using various Classifiers<br/>
   - Decision Tree Classification<br/>
   - Random Forest Classification<br/>
   - Support Vector Machines(SVM)
   - Logistic Regression<br/>
-- Experimentally, Our model proves our Hypothetical statement which is based on using “Total Population” as an attribute to make our model Wrong.<br/>

 - - - -